How to implement support for regular expressions in Azure Data Factory ?

 Using Azure Functions to implement regular expressions

-In the example above, we utilized C# code to illustrate the ease of handling strings with regular expressions.
-Consequently, a natural question arises: could we incorporate C# code into the pipeline to leverage it for string manipulation ?
-The answer is affirmative, achieved through Azure Functions.
+In the scenario above, we utilized C# code to illustrate the ease of handling strings with regular expressions.
+Consequently, a natural question arises: could we incorporate C# code (and use regular expressions) into Azure Data Factory to leverage it for string manipulation ?
+To put it another way, is it possible to have the best of both worlds ?

 What is an Azure Function ?